aggiemakerspace/printer-queue/documentation/PrinterQueueSpecification.md

 ---------- | ---------- | ------------------- | -------------------
 v0.1 | 2017-11-6 | Chris Cannon | Jonathan Reddix

+## Scope

+This specification is the ultimate source of information regarding the design and implementation of PrinterQueue.
+This document supersedes specifications issued before the DATE listed above and any specifications numbered before the VERSION listed above.

 ## Class Diagram

 Printer Queue shall be developed in accordance with the following class diagram.
 For implementation details of each class, see subsequent sections.